rebelsky/sams-assorted-musings-reflections/web-accessibility-cont.md

 the purpose, requirements, and support commitments for academic websites.
 Please read the policy ([DRAFT]<http://web.grinnell.edu/cts/reclaim/AcademicSitePolicyVersion5.pdf>).

-"Yeah.
-No.", as my students are fond of saying.
+"Yeah, No", as my students are fond of saying.
 We have not yet adopted the policy.
 That's why it's a *draft*!
 It hasn't passed through the Instructional Support Committee.
 Claiming that it has already been adopted when no official body has signed off on it is